Gkemon/Android-XML-to-PDF-Generator/README.md

 			/* "fromViewID()" takes array of view ids those MUST BE and MUST BE contained in the inserted "activity" .
-			 * You can also invoke "fromViewIDList()" method here which takes list of view ids instead of array. */ .setCustomPageSize(3000,3000) /* Here I used ".setCustomPageSize(3000,3000)" to set custom page size.*/ .setFileName("Test-PDF") .setFolderName("Test-PDF-folder") .openPDFafterGeneration(true)
+			 * You can also invoke "fromViewIDList()" method here which takes list of view ids instead of array. */ .setCustomPageSize(3000,3000) /* Here I used ".setCustomPageSize(3000,3000)" to set custom page size.
+NOTE THAT: If your inserted page
+			 * height,width is less than standard A4 size then custom size will be ignored and assign standard A4
+			 * page size otherwise sometimes pages are been messed up for too low custom size.*/ .setFileName("Test-PDF") .setFolderName("Test-PDF-folder") .openPDFafterGeneration(true)